Knuckling Down with the Numbers 🤓

 Most people consider net income to be the end of things.
 It’s not!
 There are other costs that need taking into account, and when they’re shaved off too, you arrive at free cash flow.
 Free cash flow is the money we’re getting at the end of the day as investors.

-After subtracting maintenance capital expenditures and net working capital (be it positive or negative), I am pleased to inform you that you have arrived at free cash flow!
+After subtracting maintenance capital expenditures and the change in net working capital (be it positive or negative), you get free cash flow!

 Form 13F 📜

 A 13F form is filed by fund managers, disclosing what they’re buying and selling.
 A fund manager is an investor who has been given others’ money to invest because of his or her talent (or snake oil salesmanship 😂).